j-b-ferguson/usa-storm-events-2019-data-analysis/README.md

 </p>

 <p align="justify">
 Lastly, consider the intersects of figure 1, these statistics provide information about the type of fatality and the location of death.
 Logically, being outside during a weather event had the most direct fatalities, owning 23% of the total and the most hazardous of all metrics.
-However, vehicle/equipment and water-based direct fatalities followed closely behind, with 22% and 19% respectively.
-Indirect fatalities were their deadliest when linked with a vehicle/equipment, accounting for 14% of the total metric and dwarfing all other locations of death.
+However, vehicle/equipment and water-based direct fatalities followed closely behind, with 22% and 19%, respectively.
+Indirect fatalities were their deadliest when linked with vehicle/equipment, accounting for 14% of the total metric and dwarfing all other locations of death.
 </p>

 <p align="justify">
 Figure 2 shows the total direct and indirect injuries per month for weather events in 2019.
 Visual analysis suggests that weather events pose a greater risk to injury from January to July, but then drops considerably between August and December.
-The greatest risk of direct and indirect injury occurs in May and February, respectively.
+The greatest risk of direct or indirect injury occurs in May or February, respectively.
 The safest months are January and October.
 </p>

 <p align="center">